Damien Harris Ready To Bounce Back After Fumble Vs. Dolphins: 'Not Going To Let One Mistake Define Me'

 “At the end of the day, we lost the game and that is what is most important to me and what is most important to this team.
 We just have to be better,” said Harris.
 “There were tough situations that came up and the fumble was the toughest to overcome.
 But that’s part of the game.

 “I’m not going to let this mistake define me.
 It’s time to move forward,” he added.
-“We have another challenge this upcoming week so it’s time to focus on that.”MORE NEWS: Damien Harris Fumble Costs Patriots Late Chance At Lead, Dolphins Win In New England In Week 1
+“We have another challenge this upcoming week so it’s time to focus on that.”MORE NEWS: Ups And Downs: Penalties, Lack Of Ball Security Spoil Mac Jones' Patriots Debut

 That next challenge for Harris and the Patriots will come against the 0-1 New York Jets in the Meadowlands next Sunday.
 The Jets allowed 111 rushing yards in their loss to the Carolina Panthers in Week 1.